|8:00 AM||The Wave||Discovery Hertz||Eclectic Boogaloo||STDs||I Found It at a Thrift Store||Days of the Week||Emily & Morgan, If You Will|

 Are you one of those people who likes every genre of music?
-If so Anything Goes is the radio show for you!
-Anything Goes is comprised of every genre of music, from classic rock, to alternative, to country.
+If so Everything Goes is the radio show for you!
+Everything Goes is comprised of every genre of music, from classic rock, to alternative, to country.
 The Rolling Stones, Luke Bryan, The Black Keys, and Eminem can all be played within the same hour.
 Not only will you hear old favorites, but you will also discover new artists and upcoming concerts.

 Are These Things On?